front-end-foundations/session1/readme.md

 ## Exercise - Converting to Standards

-Open before.html in an editor and examine the HTML.
-Then examine index.html.
+Open the `Sushi` folder and `before.html` in an editor and examine the HTML.
 The latter is an html5 document that uses HTML tags semantically.
 The former is often referred to as tag soup as it makes little sense to humans looking at the code.

-Examine index.html in the browser inspector to display the default (user agent) styling.
+Examine `index.html` in the browser inspector to display the default (user agent) styling.
 Note the defaults for margins and padding used to display the body and the unordered list (`<ul>`).

 ## Terminal